public.homepage.logo

 Estonia's compact cities are best enjoyed on foot.
 Walking tours can help you get a feel for different neighborhoods.
 Cities aren't the only places for walking; Estonia is also home to thousands of kilometers of well-marked hiking trails.
 You can also try out sections of longer trails, such as the Baltic Coastal Hiking Route or the Camino Estonia, a pilgrimage route connecting Estonia to the Camino Santiago in Spain.

-High volumes of tourists can stress local resources.
+High tourist volumes can stress local resources.
 By staying longer in a place and away from the typical tourist attractions, you'll be practicing more sustainable tourism.

 Simply by visiting Estonia, you've already gone off the beaten path.